 Winner: Tie between Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card from American Express

 Both the Amex Blue Cash Preferred and EveryDay Preferred cards are excellent for shopping at grocery stores, so you should pick one based on your preferences.
 If you prefer cash back, the Blue Cash Preferred earns 6% cash back at US supermarkets (on up to $6,000 per year in purchases, then 1%).
+Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.
 But if you prefer travel rewards, the EveryDay Preferred is the way to go, as it earns 3X points at US supermarkets (on up to $6,000 each year; then 1X, plus a 50% points bonus each statement period during which you make 30 or more transactions).